 Rich in Omega 3’s & Fights Inflammation

 Flaxseed is a great source of omega-3 fatty acids, preceded only by fish oil.
 The omega-3 fatty acid is the most active agent that fights inflammation in the body.
-Inflammation is a leading cause of heart diseases, asthma, allergies, diabetes, and even certain cancers.
+Inflammation is a leading cause of heart diseases, asthma, allergies, and diabetes.
 Flaxseed has also been shown to reduce the rate of kidney inflammation in cases of nephritis.

 Gluten-free

-Flaxseeds are 100% free of gluten, and therefore can be eaten by those with gluten intolerance or celiac disease.
+Flaxseeds are 100% free of gluten, and therefore can be eaten by those with gluten intolerance.
 Although, it is important to note that every product that says it contains flaxseeds doesn’t automatically approve as gluten-free.

 Weight loss